chamerling/heroku-cxf-jaxrs/README.md

 # heroku-cxf-jaxrs

-JAXRS sample using CXF and running on Heroku.
+A JAXRS sample using Apache CXF 2.5.0 and running on Heroku platform.

 ## Deploy

-0. Create an heroku account, download heroku client for your distribution...
+0. Create an [heroku.com](http://heroku.com) account, download heroku client for your distribution, RTFM...
-1. Login to Heroku : 'heroku auth:login'
+1. From the shell, login to Heroku : 'heroku auth:login'
 2. Clone me then cd to cloned repository
 3. Create the app on heroku : 'heroku create -s cedar'
 4. Push the app to heroku : 'git push heroku master'